Sergey-Anfinogentov/GXBox_prep/doc/gx_box_instruction.md

 - `/carrington` set this keyword to indicate that the box centre is given as Carrington longitude and latitude
 - `/aia_euv` set this keyword to download SDO/AIA images in EUV channels and to include them in the model as reference maps
 - `/aia_uv` set this keyword to download SDO/AIA images in UV (1600 and 1700 Angstrom) channels and to include them in the model as reference maps
+- `/make_pbox` - set this keyword to produce an addtional box file ('*.POT.sav') with the bottom boundary filled with the potential field.

 The low level procedure of "manual" creation of the box file is given below.